Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Introduction

-Given the limitations of MLLMs in this task, we propose leveraging the strengths of LLMs through an intermediary representation: \textbf{code}.
 Inspired by the concept of intermediary translation \citep{zarechnak1986intermediary, leon2007universal}, which refers to using a bridge language to improve translation quality across diverse languages in literary studies, we introduce \textbf{Code-as-Intermediary Translation (CIT)}.
-The code acts as an intermediary, translating chart images into textual representations while preserving visual features faithfully.
-This process enables LLMs to interpret cross-modal information and generate more accurate and visually complex Q\&A pairs.
-Furthermore, it facilitates the adoption of text-based instruction augmentation strategies, such as Self-Instruct \citep{self_instruct} and Evol-Instruct \citep{evol_instruct}, to enhance the diversity and complexity of the generated charts.
+In this method, the code acts as an intermediary, converting chart images into textual representations by faithfully encoding visual-semantic features within itself.
+This process enables LLMs to understand cross-modal information more accurately, thereby generating visually complex Q\&A pairs with high-quality reasoning rationales.
+Furthermore, it facilitates the adoption of text-based instruction augmentation strategies, such as Self-Instruct \citep{self_instruct} and Evol-Instruct \citep{evol_instruct}, to expand the quantity and enhance the complexity of the synthetic charts.
 Starting with $33$ seed codes collected from the Matplotlib gallery, we synthesize more chart-plotting codes covering diverse types and topics, and then complicate them to create richer ones.
-Finally, using the synthetic codes as a bridge, we generate charts (via Python) and instructions (via LLMs) in a bi-directional process, ensuring the alignment between the two modalities.
+Finally, using the synthetic codes as a bridge, we generate charts (via Python) and instructions (via LLMs) in a bi-directional process, ensuring the alignment between modalities.